 In respect of making any submission, be it by the landowner or a third party, please note the following:

 All written submissions will be evaluated.
-A written determination will be made by the Local authority regarding submissions by landowners.
-Key steps the local authority will take prior to publishing a final map include, but are not limited to the following.
+A written determination will be made by the local authority regarding submissions by landowners.
+Key steps the local authority will take prior to publishing an annual final map include, but are not limited to the following.

-A landowner has until 1 May 2023 to appeal the local authority decision regarding submissions made in respect of the draft map to An Bord Pleanála and until 1 September 2023 to appeal the local authority decision regarding submissions in respect of the supplemental map.
+A landowner has until 1 August 2024 to appeal the local authority decision regarding submissions made in respect of the exclusion of their site from the annual draft map on the basis that it does not meet the criteria for being in scope, or challenging the date from which land on the map met this criteria date to An Bord Pleanála.
 Appeals must be made in writing setting out the grounds of appeal.
-There are no provisions for a third party to appeal a local authority decision to retain or remove land from a draft or supplemental map.
+There are no provisions for a third party to appeal a local authority decision to retain or remove land from an annual draft map.

-If further information is required on the draft map process or on making a submission please check ‘Your Questions Answered’.
+If further information is required on the annual draft map process or on making a submission please check ‘Your Questions Answered’ which can be found here.
 If your query relates to a particular area of land or if the answer is not contained in the FAQ’s contact the Planning Department.

-Further information on the process is also available via ‘Residential Zoned Land Tax - Guidelines for Planning Authorities’.
+Further information on the process is also available on the Gov.ie/RZLT website.

 As outlined above, the RZLT process has two parts.
-Local authorities are required to undertake the mapping which identifies the land which is subject to the tax, including an annual update of the final map which will be published on 1 December 2023.
+Local authorities are required to undertake the mapping which identifies the land which is subject to the tax, including an annual final map which will be first published on 31 January 2025, and revised annually.
 Thereafter, the administration of the tax will be undertaken by the Revenue Commissioners.

 As the local authority do not administer the tax we are unable to answer any queries regarding the administration of the tax.
 All queries regarding the administration of the tax should be directed to the Revenue Commissioners.

-Having regard to the respective roles of local authorities and the Revenue Commissioners in the RZLT process, queries on the mapping should be made to Cork City Council by
+Having regard to the respective roles of local authorities and the Revenue Commissioners in the RZLT process, queries on the mapping should be made to Cork City Council.
+This includes queries on:

 My house and garden is contained on the map.
 What is the consequence?